tobser/plcbussrv/README.md

 This server is intended to be used with the PLCBUS module of misterhouse.
 It was created because the 1141+ is quiet touchy about the read/write timings and doesn't seem to like the timing of the misterhouse loop...

-The device still seem to behave rather strange if there are lots of command send to/from the bus. it seems to be a known problem according to some entries in the http://plcbus.info forum.
-Maybe its the fault of my phase coupler 4825, which also does no behave..

-still not sure whos fault failing commands actually are... maybe mine :-)

-any way, here is how to get it up and running:

 # INSTALL
 currently the project requires to use qt5 qmake.
 It's located in /usr/lib/qt5/bin on my system (gentoo).